mrfragger/substitcher/README.md

 - 333+ fonts
 - demo fonts, demo123 (still demo but not missing numbers)
 - free (free for commerical use)
+- each missing and each alternate font, subs must be converted
+- ligature demo fonts, subs need converting only once

 ![](assets/screenshots/fonts.jpg)